magnuswiderberg/mexicanstandoffgame/README.md

 - support for bring your own bot + example bots
 - Countdown time
 - Support for saving rule-sets in local storage
+- Maybe: Bar to go and get life; one at the time? cost a coin?

 ### Play.razor